unyxium/data_project/README.md

 **Audit**

-- There are 13 columns and 5268 records.
+- There are 13 columns and 5268 records, plus two more columns containing coordinates from a different database.
 - The dataset lists a large proportion of notable aircraft incidents (not just airplanes), which are mostly fatal crashes.
 - It is unknown why this dataset was created or who paid for it.
 The original source is no longer available on the internet too.
 - Column details: